gitan12/Bank_Analysis/README.md

    ```sql
    SELECT COUNT(*) FROM bank.bank WHERE housing = 'yes';
    ```
+   - *Explanation*: This query counts the total number of clients who have taken a housing loan.
+It gives an overview of how many clients are using the bank's housing loan service.

 2. **Find the average balance of clients based on marital status**:
    ```sql